-Health, Safety and Environmental
+Health, safety and environmental

-Given the operational and technical complexity associated with the oil and gas industry, the Company is subject to health, safety and the environment risk.
+Given the operational and technical complexity associated with the oil and gas industry, the Company is subject to health, safety and environment risk.
 The Company's operations are subject to normal hazards and risks related to the exploration, development and production of natural resources, any of which could result in work stoppages, damage to persons or property and possible environmental damage.
 If any of these risks should materialize, the Company could incur legal defence costs and remedial costs and could suffer substantial losses due to injury or loss of life; human health risks; severe damage to or destruction of oil and gas wells, formations, production facilities or other properties; natural resources and equipment; pollution or other environmental damage; unplanned production outage; cleanup responsibilities; regulatory investigation and penalties; increased public interest in the Company's operational performance; and suspension of operations.

 Oil and natural gas drilling and producing operations are subject to many operating hazards and risks, including the risk of fire; explosions; mechanical failure; pipe or well cement failure; well casing collapse; abnormal pressure in formations; chemical and other spills; unauthorized access to hydrocarbons; accidental flows of oil and/or gas; natural gas or well fluids; sour gas releases; contamination of oil and gas; vessel collision; structural failure; storms; earthquakes; hurricanes; floods or other adverse weather conditions and other occurrences.
-The Company seeks to minimize these risks by measuring and monitoring HSE standards on a continuous basis and conducting its operations in a safe and reliable manner in accordance with high safety standards.
+The Company's operations are also subject to the hazards and risks normally incidental to exploration, development and production of natural resources, any of which could result in work stoppages, damage to persons or property and possible environmental damage.
+The Company seeks to minimize these risks by measuring and monitoring health, safety and environmental standards on a continuous basis and conducting its operations in a safe and reliable manner in accordance with high safety standards.
 Emergency preparedness, enhanced safety protocols, business continuity and security policies and programs are in place for all operating areas and are adhered to on an ongoing basis.